Serena's return sparks seeding debate about pregnancy

 "This match should not be happening in a 3rd round," the Australian wrote on Twitter.
 "Serena (and all mothers) should be protected by the WTA and allowed to use their protected ranking for seeding, if applicable.
 Women should not be penalized for giving birth by starting from zero."

-The player Cahill coaches -- world No. 1 Simona Halep -- added that Williams should have been the top seed in Indian Wells because when she contested her last tournament before stepping away from the game, she was ranked No. 1.
+The player Cahill coaches -- world No. 1 Simona Halep -- added that Williams should have been the top seed in Indian Wells because after she contested her last tournament before stepping away from the game, she was ranked No. 1.

-That was at the 2017 Australian Open, when Williams in the early stages of pregnancy beat Venus in the final.
+That last event was the 2017 Australian Open, where Williams in the early stages of pregnancy beat Venus in the final.

 Victoria Azarenka, a two-time grand slam winner, similarly wasn't seeded when she returned to tennis in 2017 after giving birth in late 2016.
 Azarenka was ranked fifth in her last tournament prior to her time away from tennis due to her pregnancy.